Mister-Joe/nmap-xml-parser/README.md

 ## What's next?

-More parsing options need to be added, such as summarizing services and so on.
-At the moment 3 parsing options are available as shown in the image above.
+Let's colloborate!
+By all means, submit a pull request.
+There are so many more parsing options/features that can be added, your imagination is the limit.